-James D. Zirin is Senior Counsel at Sidley Austin LLP.
-He has been a trial lawyer for over 40 years, handling a wide variety of white-collar criminal and complex commercial litigation.
+James D. Zirin has been a trial lawyer for over 40 years, handling a wide variety of white-collar criminal and complex commercial litigation.
 Mr. Zirin is a former Assistant United States Attorney for the Southern District of New York.
-He is also a fellow of the American College of Trial Lawyers, a trustee of New York Law School, a member of the advisory board of the Woodrow Wilson School of Public and International Affairs at Princeton University, a former director and member of the executive committee of the Legal Aid Society, a member of the Council on Foreign Relations, and a past vice president and trustee of the Federal Bar Council.
-Mr. Zirin is the host of the critically acclaimed cable TV talk show "Conversations in the Digital Age" and author of the best selling book "The Mother Court--Tales of Cases That Mattered in America's Greatest Trial Court".
-Mr. Zirin earned his JD from the University of Michigan Law School.
+He is also a fellow of the American College of Trial Lawyers, a past trustee of New York Law School, a past member of the advisory board of the Woodrow Wilson School of Public and International Affairs at Princeton University, a former director and member of the executive committee of the Legal Aid Society, a member of the Council on Foreign Relations, and a past vice president and trustee of the Federal Bar Council.
+Mr. Zirin is the host of the critically acclaimed cable TV talk show "Conversations with Jim Zirin" and author of two best selling books "The Mother Court--Tales of Cases That Mattered in America's Greatest Trial Court" and "Supremely Partisan -- How Raw Politics Tips the Scales in the United States Supreme Court".